ChromeUniverse/PythonBank/README.md

 ### Setup

-Make sure you have Python 3 installed.
+Make sure you have Python 3 installed beforehand.

+You can clone this repo using the new GitHub CLI.
+But if you prefer manually copying and pasting files from this repo:

 Install `bank.py` on your machine.
 Doesn't matter where you place it, really.